Cledyn/awkwardOne/README.md

-# awkwardOne
+# Pwr stuff
-I'm a beginning  programmer, so please, be placable.
-I hope you will take advantage of my apps.
+Studies, hobbies, things I was trying to implement on my own.
+Feel free to comment and ask questions.